|

 Contributed by Rachel – Adventure and Sunshine

-One of the largest expenses when travelling to Europe after flights and accommodation is food.
+One of the largest expenses when travelling to Europe, after flights and accommodation, is food.
 Eating out each day, especially if you’re travelling as a family, can quickly eat up your travel budget.
 So, one of the best tips for travelling Europe on a budget is to cook a few (or all) meals each week instead of dining out at restaurants.

 You will need to find a food market or shop at the local supermarket, which is often an adventure in itself.
 Browsing the aisles of stalls and discovering local foods to try is one of the best aspects of this budget-saving tip!